Habits and Routines

-Often at times it can feel like our world is being turned upside down which can lead to feelings of distress and anxiety.
+At times it can feel like our world is being turned upside down which can lead to feelings of distress and anxiety.
 This is because often our cause of stress is based on things we have absolutely no control over.
-Quite often, we might find ourselves having to make adjustments to our lives and may feel like we are losing control.
+We might find ourselves having to make adjustments to our lives and may feel like we are losing control.
 However, during these times it becomes even more important to focus on “controlling the controllables”.
 What this means is to create daily habits around things that we can control, which ultimately makes us feel like we are more in control.
-Coping with unpredictable periods of time can feel more achievable when we have some structure in our lives to turn to.
+Coping within unpredictable periods of time can feel more achievable when we have some structure in our lives to turn to.
 While routines help us to cope with change, they are also beneficial to form healthy habits and to better cope with stress.

 Each day we are faced with many decisions to make, which can create the kind of stress that can sneak up on you over time if not dealt with.
 When presented with a choice, individuals typically pick the option that is the easiest, quickest, and most enjoyable.
 Unfortunately, these choices often counter most health recommendations and can leave us feeling more stressed.
 By forming habits and routines, it helps to minimise the number of decisions we need to make each day and this can help to lower our overall stress levels.

-Habits are behaviours that you repeat over and over again.
+Habits are behaviours that are repeated over and over again.
 While forming habits can take time, the secret to it is repetition.
 Once a habit becomes part of your normal daily routine, it no longer requires much effort or thought to achieve it.
 Here are some tips for creating habits in various aspects of your life:

 Having a regular routine can really help to improve our sleep, which then helps us to manage our stress and stay healthy.
 By having a regular sleep routine, especially if we build in some time to wind down before we go to bed each day, we should begin to find that we find it easier to get to sleep and sleep better once we are asleep.